-The first Night Walk episode features the Yorkdale Subway Station in the first song; Yonge Street, starting at Gerrard and featuring Sam The Record Man in the second song; Yorkville in the third song; Yonge Street at Eaton Centre and the Glencairn Subway Station in the fourth song; The Sheraton Hotel and Royal Bank Plaza (PATH) in the fifth song and video from Song #1 in reverse in the sixth song.
+The first Night Walk episode features the Yorkdale Subway Station in the first song; Yonge Street, starting at Gerrard Street W and featuring Sam The Record Man, A&A Records, and the still-standing Pizza Pizza (967-1111) in the second song; Yorkville in the third song; Yonge Street at Eaton Centre and the Glencairn Subway Station in the fourth song; The Sheraton Hotel and Royal Bank Plaza (PATH) in the fifth song and video from Song #1 in reverse in the sixth song.

-I became a fan of the series the moment I first watched Night Walk and Night Ride at the age of 13 in June and July 1986.
+I became a fan of the series the moment I first watched Night Walk and Night Ride at the age of 13 in the first couple weeks of the summer of 1986.
 I noticed the new show Night Moves in TV Guide and tuned in on its first night in December 1986.
 At the time I lived in St. Thomas, Ontario, and these shows inspired me to visit Toronto.
-I immediately loved the songs and haven’t found anything I’ve liked more in the jazz world since.
+I immediately loved the songs and haven’t since found anything I’ve liked more in the jazz world.

 These episodes were recorded onto VHS tapes in 1987 and 1988.
-In 2000, I moved to Texas, where I now live (and where I launched the website wxnation.com, owned 2002-2016).
-In 2005, I recorded the Night series on VHS to DVD and, in March 2017, I uploaded the shows to YouTube with full permission from Michael Spivak – composer of all songs in the series, creator of the series, and owner of the production company, Jaylar Productions Limited.
+In 2000, I moved to Texas, where I now live.
+In 2005, I recorded the Night series from VHS to DVD and, in March 2017, I uploaded the shows to YouTube with full permission from Michael Spivak – composer of all songs in the series, creator of the series, and owner of the production company, Jaylar Productions Limited.
 Special thanks to Mr. Spivak.
 Comments shared using the form below will be added to this page and shared with Mr. Spivak.
 In early June 2017, all episodes were re-uploaded with improved audio and the original 4:3 aspect ratio.
 Between March and early June, the first Night Walk episode upload had received more than 2,600 views.
-I hope you enjoy reminiscing with the amazing music and camerawork in these shows that were each played more than 2,000 times in the late 1980s and early 1990s.
+I hope you enjoy reminiscing with the amazing music and camerawork in these shows that were each broadcast more than 2,000 times in the late 1980s and early 1990s.

 See comments below the form